 CPV engages suppliers, contractors, and vendors that provide superior service on reasonable terms and in a manner consistent with CPV's values.
-We have vendor due diligence processes in place that ensure CPV does not utilize third parties that offer, promise or make improper payments, or otherwise engage in unscrupulous conduct.
-CPV reviews every vendor relationship using the CPV Vendor Intake Questionnaire available on the CPV intranet under "CPV Policies."
+We have vendor due diligence processes in place that ensure CPV does not utilize third parties that offer, promise, or make improper payments, or otherwise engage in unscrupulous conduct.
+CPV reviews every vendor relationship using RiskRate vendor due diligence.
 The purpose of this due diligence is to help ensure that CPV retains or does business with only reputable and honest vendors, agents, representatives, and partners.